kianmistryfitz-lab/AIA-workbook-demo-/README.md

 For teachers:
-Full workbook editor, create subjects, chapters, and pages 11 content block types: questions, text extracts, PETAL paragraphs, YouTube links, vocab boxes, concept boxes, images, and more.
+Full workbook editor, create subjects, chapters, and pages 11 content block types: questions, text extracts, YouTube links, vocab boxes, concept boxes, images, and more.
 Page types match AIA's real lesson structure, Ignite, Explore, Apply, Reflect.
 There is an answers tab to see exactly what a student has written on any page.